 This story is great for those students who tend to be the mother hens in your classroom.
 I feel like every school year, I have a student who falls into this category!
 The Good Egg encourages self-care and being able to try new things.
 One of my favorite things about this book is the illustrations.
 There are some really funny details in the pictures.
 And the author entertains you with fun egg puns.

 Here is one of my favorite illustrations from the book:

-After reading this story, we will be look at character traits that The Good Egg is in the beginning, middle and the end of the story.
-Here is an anchor chart we will be using to help guide us.
+After reading this story, we will be looking at the character traits that The Good Egg has at the beginning, middle, and end of the story.
+Here is an anchor chart that we will be using to help guide us.

 Finally, we will brainstorm ways we can practice self-care.
 I am so curious to see what types of things my first graders will come up with!
 What are some of your favorite self-care activities?
 One of my favorites is reading children’s books!
 Definitely check this book out if you haven’t already done so!

 If you are interested in these Interactive Read Aloud activities for this book, you can find the kit at The Teacher Bag store.

 If you enjoyed this book, be sure to read this post about the Smart Cookie book.